-Current rear guard standards are failing to protect motorists.
-This is an issue that has been increasingly highlighted since 1997, when a study found that far more people were dying from underride accidents than was being reported.
+In 1997, a study found that far more people were dying from underride accidents than was being reported.
 This prompted the US government to update the standards in 1998: making them applicable to trucks manufactured after 1998, focusing on strengthening the guards, and reducing their permissible height from 30 inches to 22 inches.

-Despite these changes, studies conducted in 2010 showed that current underride protection standards don't prevent fatal injury.
-This was further verified by a crash test conducted in 2013 which demonstrated that current underride guard standards were inadequate for preventing severe or fatal injury from occurring during an accident.
-The test revealed that even at low speeds, a vehicle's impact with an underride guard can lead to serious head trauma and other injuries for those inside the vehicle.
+Despite these changes, studies conducted in 2010 showed the new underride protection standards didn't prevent fatal injury.
+This was further verified by a crash test conducted in 2013 which demonstrated that even at low speeds, a vehicle's impact with an underride guard can lead to serious head trauma and other injuries for those inside the vehicle.

 The conclusion isn't that protections don't work, but that we need to continue researching more effective ways to prevent cars from getting caught underneath tractor-trailers.
 Recent findings point towards a clear problem with current regulations regarding rear-end collisions, one which should be taken seriously by policymakers and safety regulators alike.
 In order for our roads to be as safe as possible, it is essential for vehicles to be equipped with guards capable of effectively mitigating damage caused by colliding with large trucks or trailers.
 Until we have adequate regulations in place, motorist safety will continue to be compromised as collisions between cars and large trucks will remain likely to result in lasting injury or death.
 In our estimation, the likelihood of the trucking industry allowing such regulations to pass is unlikely.

 In fact, the circumstances of how rear guards became mandatory in the first place were extremely unique.